 - Transcripts of all college work completed to date.

 - Transfer students must also include at Transcript Equivalency Report (TER) for any transfer credits that will be applied toward the major.

 - A letter of intent to major in communication studies.

 - A résumé including course of study, work experience, recreational and a vocational activities, internships, awards and honors, and public service activities.

-- Two samples of the student’s collegiate writing assignments including best research paper.
+- Two academic work samples of the student’s collegiate writing assignments including a research paper.

 - Three references from employers, teachers, or supervisors.
 References should include name, occupation, title, phone number, and email address of each person serving as a reference.

 - A proposed program of study or course planning grid.